ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

    After running this command, you should see some output with a URL to your application.
 It should look something like: `https://frontend.305atabsd0w.us-south.codeengine.appdomain.cloud`.
 Make note of this application URL for the next step.
 With just these two pieces of data (application name and image name), {{site.data.keyword.codeengineshort}} has deployed your application and will handle all of the complexities of configuring it and managing it for you.
 As there's no load, you should see the instances with `Terminating` status.

    The application source code used to build the container images is available in a [GitHub repo](https://github.com/IBM-Cloud/code-engine-text-analysis) for your reference.
+If you wish to build the container images from source code and push the images to a private Container Registry, follow the [instructions here](/docs/solution-tutorials?topic=solution-tutorials-text-analysis-code-engine#text-analysis-code-engine-private)
    {:tip}

 2. Copy the URL from the `application create` output and open it in a browser to see an output similar to this